Make an Appointment

 Swelling or bruising in the pubic mound may appear even though no surgery had been performed in this area.
 This swelling is medically referred to as edema, which is an excess accumulation of fluid.
 With much swelling post-operatively in the abdominal area, the swelling will generally tend to gravitate downward.
 Bruising will also move in this direction.
 With time, this will also subside.

-Bathing Instructions
+Bathing instructions

 The instructions given to each patient may vary, but patients are normally advised not to bathe or shower for at least two days following the surgery.
 Some patients may be advised not to shower for as much as a week after.
 Light sponge baths may be administered.
 When showers are allowed, the patient is advised to keep the pressure of the running water light and to only wet their back areas.